cybearl/genesis/README.md

 -------
 More details about the systems used by the bot.

-#### Cache:
-This system is used to recover market data in an optimized way.

 #### Generator System (GS):
 This system is used to generate the data needed by the HSS to calculate the score of a strategy.
 It generates a JSON file containing the data of the market for each candle over a period of time.

-The command to run the generator is `yarn server:generate` and it supports the following arguments (all optional):
+The command to run the generator is `yarn generate` and it supports the following arguments (all optional):
 - `--pair` The trading pair to generate the data for.
 - `--timeframe` The timeframe to generate the data for.
 - `--since` Timestamp to start generating the data from,